pymc-devs/pymc/docs/source/Advanced_usage_of_Aesara_in_PyMC3.rst

 this is often quite a bit of work and also requires some math and debugging skills for the gradients.

-Good reasons for defining a custom Op might be the following:
+Good reasons for defining a custom `Op` might be the following:

-- You require an operation that is not available in Theano and can't be build up out of existing Theano operations.
+- You require an operation that is not available in Aesara and can't be build up out of existing Aesara operations.
 This could for example include models where you need to solve differential equations or integrals, or find a root or minimum of a function that depends on your parameters.
 - You want to connect your PyMC3 model to some existing external code.
-- After carefully considering different parametrizations and a lot of profiling your model is still too slow, but you know of a faster way to compute the gradient than what theano is doing.
+- After carefully considering different parametrizations and a lot of profiling your model is still too slow, but you know of a faster way to compute the gradient than what Aesara is doing.
 This faster way might be anything from clever maths to using more hardware.
   There is nothing stopping anyone from using a cluster via MPI in a custom node, if a part of the gradient computation is slow enough and sufficiently parallelizable to make the cost worth it.
   We would definitely like to hear about any such examples.

-Theano has extensive `documentation, <http://deeplearning.net/software/theano/extending/index.html>`_ about how to write new Ops.
+Aesara has extensive `documentation, <https://aesara.readthedocs.io/en/latest/extending/index.html>`_ about how to write new Ops.